BoolenIt/BooleanIt_MobileApp/README.md

-# Vox4AllFree_BIT
+ Vox4AllFree_BIT
-hi this is booleanitsolutions.com
+hi this is booleanitsolutions.com created by sreekanth